 When you’re looking for something small, easy to use, and gets the job done with high-tech features, then the AmazonBasics Microwave is an excellent choice.
 Ask Alexa compatible, this microwave can cook your food with the sound of your voice.

-Only weighing 21 pounds with a 0.7-cubic-foot interior, this 17.3 x 10.1 x 14.1-inch microwave can fit smaller items easily like warming mugs and smaller plates of food.
+Only weighing 21 pounds, this compact microwave can fit smaller items easily like warming mugs and smaller plates of food.
 It comes with 10 power levels, a kitchen timer, and a child lock.
 If you need a small microwave, this can easily be placed in your kitchen without taking up space for your other needs.

 Best Design: Comfee’ Retro Countertop Microwave Oven

 Dimensions (LxWxH): 17.3 x 14.1 x 10.2 inches | Capacity: 0.7 cubic feet | Wattage: 700 W

 If you’re into vintage-looking kitchen appliances with modern features, the Comfee’ Retro Countertop Microwave Oven is for you.

 This retro-style microwave is on the small side with a weight of 24 pounds and includes a 10-inch turntable.
 It is perfect for people who want something different to fit their old-school aesthetic and something small enough to fit in tinier spaces.

 The 700-watt microwave comes with a child safety lock, eco mode, and a nine auto preset mode.
 The buttons on this countertop microwave aren’t the standard display, rather there are logo keypad designs and a knob to turn your microwave on to its desired setting.

 Best Convection: Toshiba EC042A5C-BS 1.5 Cubic Feet Convection Microwave Oven